sushant0011/upi-transactions-powerbi-dashboard/README.md

 # UPI Transactions – Power BI Dashboard

-Yeh project **UPI (Unified Payments Interface) transactions** ka analysis aur dashboard hai, Power BI mein banaya gaya hai.
-Data **dummy/sample** hai, koi real customer information nahi hai.
+This project involves the analysis and dashboarding of **UPI (Unified Payments Interface) transactions**, created in Power BI.
+The data is **dummy/sample** data; it does not contain any real customer information.

 ## 📁 Project Structure